Incremental Intervention Effects in Studies with Dropout and Many Timepoints: Proofs

 From the last expression, now we have

-, where all the algebras are basically adding and subtracting the same term after some rearrangement.
 Note that we use the convention from earlier lemmas that all the quantities with negative times (e.g., $dQ_{-1}$) are set to one.
 After repeating above process $t-1$ times to the second last term in the last display, we obtain that

 By Lemma 5 in \citet{Kennedy17} it follows

 Putting all these together, we have

 , which yields the formula we have in Lemma \ref{lem:remainder_1}. \end{proof}